anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 JSON names, while others are implicit to the operation of HTTP and JSON, such as when a JSON name is specified to have a specific data type.

-If an RDAP extension uses a versioning method, such as [@?I-D.ietf-regext-rdap-versioning], it MUST be explicitly described in its specification.

-### Breaking Changes in Successors {#breaking_changes}
+### Breaking Changes in Revisions {#breaking_changes_revisions}

 A breaking change (also known as a backwards-incompatible change) occurs when a modification in a revision causes clients conforming to the predecessor to malfunction, experience degradation of functionality, or fail to interoperate in some other manner.

-However, a replacement is indistinguishable from a new, unrelated extension and is a breaking change from its predecessor.
-Implementers of such changes should consider the following:

- - Whether a replacement can be provided alongside the predecessor, so that a service can simply support both during a transition period;
- - Whether some sort of client signaling should be supported, so that clients can opt for the predecessor or replacement of the extension in responses that they receive (see [@?I-D.ietf-regext-rdap-x-media-type] for an example of how this might work); and
- - Whether the extension itself should define how versioning is handled within the extension documentation.

-When using a transition period between a predecessor and its successor, the successor must not conflict with the predecessor.
-Typically, this is not an issue when the rules of RDAP namespaced identifiers are followed (see (#bare_extensions)), but care should be taken if the extensions specify other behaviors not protected by namespaces, particularly referrals (see (#referrals)).
+Typically, breaking changes are easily understood when the rules of RDAP namespaced identifiers are not followed (see (#bare_extensions)), but care should be taken if the extensions specify other behaviors not protected by namespaces, particularly referrals (see (#referrals)).